react-native-linear-gradient/react-native-linear-gradient/README.md

 ### iOS

-1. Run `npm install react-native-linear-gradient --save`
+- Run `npm install react-native-linear-gradient --save`

+Then either:
+#####Cocoapods
+add the following line to your Podfile:

+`pod 'BVLinearGradient', :path => ‘../node_modules/react-native-linear-gradient'`

+or:
+#####Manually

-2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-linear-gradient` and add `BVLinearGradient.xcodeproj`.  [(Screenshot)](http://url.brentvatne.ca/g9Wp).
+1. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-linear-gradient` and add `BVLinearGradient.xcodeproj`.  [(Screenshot)](http://url.brentvatne.ca/g9Wp).
-3. Add `libBVLinearGradient.a` to `Build Phases -> Link Binary With Libraries` [(Screenshot)](http://url.brentvatne.ca/g9Wp).
+2. Add `libBVLinearGradient.a` to `Build Phases -> Link Binary With Libraries` [(Screenshot)](http://url.brentvatne.ca/g9Wp).
-4. Click on `BVLinearGradient.xcodeproj` in `Libraries` and go the `Build Settings` tab.
+3. Click on `BVLinearGradient.xcodeproj` in `Libraries` and go the `Build Settings` tab.
 Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../react-native/React` - if it isn't, then add it.
 This is so XCode is able to find the headers that the `BVLinearGradient` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory. [(Screenshot)](http://url.brentvatne.ca/7wE0).

+Then:

-5. Whenever you want to use it within React code now you can: `var LinearGradient = require('react-native-linear-gradient');`
+- Whenever you want to use it within React code now you can: `var LinearGradient = require('react-native-linear-gradient');`

 **If you're having trouble, you can point your `package.json` at github to see if the issue has been fixed.
+Simply change the dependency

+`"react-native-linear-gradient": "brentvatne/react-native-linear-gradient",`

-Simply change the dependency `"react-native-linear-gradient": "brentvatne/react-native-linear-gradient",` and then `npm install`**
+to get the data right from github instead of npm and then `npm install`**

+For instance the podspec file does not contain the right data (author attributes etc..) in npm while it does in the github repo.

 #### Android